Syed Mujtaba Tirmizi

-Brigadier Syed Mujtaba Tirmizi, SI(M) (Urdu: سيد مجتبى ترمزى) is a retired Brigadier of the Pakistan Army and a member of the Central Board of Film Censors and currently working as the CEO of Al-Tirmiz Films and Director H-Cube BMG Pvt.
-Ltd. He is also a Director of RUH Forum and AMBLEM System.
-He is a former Director of ISPR Inter-Services Public Relations, where he directed, produced and facilitated state of the art productions like Faseel-e-Jaan Se Aagay, The Glorious Resolve, Waar, Khuda Kay Liye, Life of A Siachen Soldier and more (see more in filmography paragraph).
+Syed Mujtaba Tirmizi, SI(M) (Urdu: سید مجتبیٰ ترمذی) is a retired Brigadier of the Pakistan Army.
+He and his family are involved in philanthropic activities in Pakistan through the RUH Forum.
+He founded the Centre of Excellence on Climate Informatics, where he serves as its Director.

+He remained as the Spokesperson and Technical Advisor to the Caretaker Chief Minister of Khyber Pakhtunkhwa in the 2024 caretaker setup.He is a former director of ISPR Inter-Services Public Relations and a member of the Central Board of Film Censors, where he directed, produced and facilitated productions like Faseel-e-Jaan Se Aagay, The Glorious Resolve, Waar, Khuda Kay Liye, Life of A Siachen Soldier and more (see more in filmography paragraph).

 Early life and education

-Mujtaba hails from the notable Hindko-speaking family of Sayyids from Abbottabad.
-From Muhammad's lineage through Fatima and Ali Al-Murtaza, Mujtaba's family can be traced from the tenth Imam of Ahl al-Bayt, Imam Ali Al-Hadi Al Naqi which makes him a Naqvi Sayyid.
-After Imam Naqi he descends from Pir Baba which makes him a Tirmizi Sayyid.
+Syed Mujtaba hails from the notable Hindko-speaking family of Sayyids from Abbottabad.
+Tracing his lineage back to Muhammad through Fatima and Ali Al-Murtaza.
+His family's heritage includes a connection to Imam Ali Al-Hadi An-Naqi, making him a Naqvi Sayyid, and to Pir Baba Sayyid Ali Tirmizi, a Tirmizi Sayyid.

 After his matriculation, he was selected at the Pakistan Military Academy in 1982, and passed out from the academy in 74th PMA Long Course in October 1986.
-He gained commission in the army as 2nd-Lt in the Azad Kahmir Regiment.
+He gained commission in the army as 2nd-Lt in the Azad Kashmir Regiment.

-He is a graduate of the School of Infantry and Tactics in Quetta, the National University of Modern Languages in Islamabad, the Riphah International University in Islamabad and the University of Insubria in Italy.
+He is a graduate of the School of Infantry and Tactics in Quetta, the National University of Modern Languages in Islamabad, the Riphah International University in Islamabad, London Film School in London, and the University of Insubria in Italy.